How to quickly and cheaply learn a new language

 Hoping to learn a new language?
 It's actually a lot easier to do than you might expect.
 With this guide, you'll be speaking another language in no time.

 One of the best ways to stand out on the job market is by speaking a second (or third, or fourth...) language.

 Being able to speak other languages is so valuable, and you don't need to spend a fortune on courses to develop your skills.
 So if you're looking to learn a language at university cheaply and quickly, you've come to the right place.

-We've got the down-low on the key benefits of speaking other languages and how speaking another language can help you get a job, as well as some top tips on the quickest ways to learn a foreign language at uni.
+We've got the down-low on the key benefits of speaking other languages, how speaking another language can help you get a job, and some top tips on the quickest ways to learn a foreign language at uni.
 Allons-y!

 Benefits of learning a second language

 These are the five main reasons why you should learn a language at university: